radiumce/microsandbox/README.md

 > [!NOTE]
 >
-> When you run the code for the first time, it will take a while to download the sandbox image unless you already have it downloaded.
-After that, it will run much faster.
+> If you haven't pulled the environment image, the first run will take a while as it tries to download it.
+> Executions will be much faster afterwards.
 >
 > For more information on how to use the SDK, [check out the SDK README](./sdk/README.md).